Serenade for Strings (Elgar)

 The Serenade for String Orchestra in E minor, Op.
 20, is an early piece in three short movements, by Edward Elgar.
-It was written in March 1892 and first performed privately in that year; its public premiere was in 1896.
+It was written in March 1892 as a present to his wife, Alice on the occasion of their third wedding anniversary that year and first performed privately in that year; its public premiere was in 1896.
 It became one of Elgar's most popular compositions, and has been recorded many times.